 Kochanski had been pacing in front of the window.
 Except for a small plant on the sill, the view outside was a shimmering desert.
 “If arrested, infidels like you and me are expelled from this country, David, to return on penalty of death.
-If your country doesn’t want you, then convert to Islam, enter the prisons or choose to die.”
+If your country doesn’t want you, then convert to Islam, enter the prisons or … well… you can die.”

-At the desert base, Kochanski had gone on that day in a softer tone.
+Kochanski had gone on that day in a softer tone.
 “But you see our king has a humanitarian side.
-Saburia’s public welfare programs, the free schools, and clinics are expensive.
-So we depend heavily on the mining of natural resources and tourism along the coast and in our national parks.”
+Saburia’s public welfare programs, the free schools and clinics are expensive.
+So we depend on the mining of natural resources and tourism — on the coast and in our national parks.”

-“Our king” and “we”?
-Campbell wondered if Kochanski would abandon him if he was arrested in Saburia?
-Just like he wasn’t helping Garcia with the ICE detention?
+What did Kochanski mean by “our king” and “we”?
+Would Kochanski abandon him if he was arrested in Saburia?
+Just like he wasn’t helping Garcia with his ICE detention?

-“Sorry about my lectures,” Kochanksi had said to Campbell.
+“Sorry about my lectures,” Kochanksi had told Campbell.
 “Let’s go for a drive and see some wildlife.